daniel2202x/ngx-todo/README.md

 [![Lint & Test](https://github.com/daniel2202x/ngx-todo/actions/workflows/build-checks.yml/badge.svg)](https://github.com/daniel2202x/ngx-todo/actions/workflows/build-checks.yml)
 [![Deploy Apps](https://github.com/daniel2202x/ngx-todo/actions/workflows/deploy-release.yml/badge.svg)](https://github.com/daniel2202x/ngx-todo/actions/workflows/deploy-release.yml)

+The app is available at https://ngx-todo.com and can be used from any platform.
+On there you will also find this app as a native Android app which is strongly recommended if you use an Android phone.
+> **Note**: A native app for iOS is on the way!
+For now you can use the web app, install instructions also on the website.

 ## Basic Setup
 1. Clone the repository with `git clone https://github.com/daniel2202x/ngx-todo`
 2. Run `npm install --force` (the Angular PWA package, unfortunately, cannot install without `--force`)